 We say that $K$ has \emph{resplendent mixed-$I$-preparation} if for every set $A\subset K$, for every $\bigcup_n\RV_{nI}$-expansion $\cL'$ of $\cL$, and for every $\cL'(A)$-definable subset $X\subset K$, there exists an integer \(m\) and a finite $\cL(A)$-definable set $C \subset K$ such that $X$ is $mI$-prepared by $C$. \end{defn}

 Clearly, resplendent mixed-$I$-preparation implies mixed-$I$-preparation.

 We consider the language $\cL$ as having the sorts \(K\) and \(\RV_{nI}\) for each $n > 0$.
-Let moreover \(\LI\) be the language with the samse sorts, but consisting only of the additive group on \(K\) and the maps \(\rv_{nI}\).
+Let moreover \(\LI\) be the language with the same sorts, but consisting only of the additive group on \(K\) and the maps \(\rv_{nI}\).